Athelstan Popkess: Appointment as chief constable

 He was appointed chief constable of Nottingham City Police at a meeting of the Nottingham Watch Committee on 28 November 1929, taking the post up in January 1930 at aged 37.

 His appointment was not without controversy.
 He was a late addition to an already created shortlist for reasons that are not entirely clear.
 Regulation 9 of the Police Regulations 1920 stipulated that "no Chief Constable should be appointed who had no prior police experience unless they possessed some exceptional qualification or experience which specially fits them for the post".
 Popkess had no direct obvious prior policing experience.
 His application form referenced his time with the RIC and the Palestine Gendarmerie as that relevant experience.

 Popkess on his application form made several claims that appear to be untrue.
 He claimed to hold the more senior role of provost marshal at Aldershot, not his correct role of assistant provost marshal.
 He also claims to have played Rugby for a national team against England in 1913.
 South Africa's Rugby team did tour England that year but Popkess is not listed on the team sheet.

 Popkess' appointment was opposed by the Police Federation, Police Superintendents Association and the Nottingham City Council.
 Popkess got wind of this objection and went directly on an unannounced visit to the Home Secretary John Clynes to plead his case.
 His appointment was confirmed.

 There is a school of thought that his appointment may have been based around the mounting traffic issues in the city of Nottingham and Popkess' background in organising traffic solutions from his time in Aldershot.
 It is also possible his experience dealing with disorder in Ireland favoured his appointment in the notoriously troublesome city of Nottingham.

 Time as chief constable

-During his tenure he was a truly visionary police officer.
+During his tenure he was an important police officer.
 The combination of his multitude of innovations has led his biographer Tom Andrews to credit him as being almost single-handedly responsible for reforming the British Police Service from its Victorian-era foot patrol-based beat model to the twentieth-century mobile response model.

 Amongst his innovations during his time as chief constable were: